Riizade/Homebrew-Garbage/rules.md

 Characters start with 15 points to distribute among attributes, 20 points to distribute among skills, three abilities, two talents, and a single style.
 Attribute points may instead be spent to acquire or improve skills.
 However, you may not use skill points to acquire or improve attributes.

-Skills and attributes are limited to 5 points at level 1.
+You may place a maximum of 5 points into a particular skill or attribute at level 1.

 Instead of starting at 0, Ranged Offense is considered to start at -3.
+That means the largest value of Ranged Offense that can be attained at level 1 is 2.

 Characters begin with 5 inventory points and 3 ability points.